KPI Examples - 84 Key Performance Indicators For Your Business

 High rates of absenteeism can be indicative of major problems with your culture.
 Whilst individual employees may have legitimate reasons for absence, you need to closely monitor the blended overall trend of absenteeism.
 This is especially so as your organization grows.
 The formula is (Total lost workdays due to absence) / (Number of available workdays) = (Absenteeism rate).

 Culture is important for everyone in the organization.
 High-performers are arguably the most sensitive to whether or not your culture is effective.
 That's because they tend to have a plethora of employment options, and can look beyond hygiene factors such as money alone.
 If your top performers are leaving, either you're not paying enough, OR you have a major problem with your organizational culture.

 Hiring internally is almost always preferable to hiring externally.
 It's more cost-effective, a great way to retain talent and inspires others to build their careers at your organization.
 It's also reflective of the effectiveness of your training programs and talent management capabilities.
 Simply measure, of the hires in the last 12 months (rolling), what was the ratio of (internal hires: external hires).

 % of 'Cherish & Retain' Employees

-If you're using a performance management platform like Cascade, you'll be measuring employee performance but also their future potential for the organization.
+If you're using a performance management platform, you'll be measuring employee performance but also their future potential for the organization.
 One of the most useful tools here is the 9-Box Talent Grid.
 This grid helps you measure those two dimensions of employee success in a fair and consistent way.
 Implement the 9-Box Talent Grid, and measure how many employees fall into the 'Cherish & Retain' group each year.